apache/pekko/docs/src/main/paradox/general/terminology.md

 @@@ note

-The only guarantee that Akka provides about messages sent between a given pair of actors is that their order is always preserved. see @ref:[Message Delivery Reliability](message-delivery-reliability.md)
+The only guarantee that Pekko provides about messages sent between a given pair of actors is that their order is always preserved. see @ref:[Message Delivery Reliability](message-delivery-reliability.md)

 @@@